© Crown copyright 2021

 HMRC will look at each individual case to assess whether the criminal or civil routes are appropriate.
 A criminal offence may not always be a proportionate response.
 HMRC will consider application of a behavioural penalty where they consider a criminal prosecution is not appropriate.

 HMRC will work with you to find out why this has happened.
-HMRC refer to this as ‘behaviour’.
+HMRC refers to this as ‘behaviour’.
 The type of behaviour will affect the amount of the penalty.
 The different types of behaviour are:

-This is where you failed to tell HMRC about trading without approval/buying from an unapproved wholesaler, but the failure was not deliberate but not concealed or deliberate and concealed.
+This is where you failed to tell HMRC about trading without approval, buying from an unapproved wholesaler, but the failure was not deliberate but not concealed or deliberate and concealed.

 Deliberate but not concealed